On the Statistical Complexity of Estimation and Testing under Privacy Constraints: Introduction

 Part of the privacy literature focuses on lower bounds \citep{asi2020near,asi2021nips,farhadi2022differentially,tao2022optimal}, i.e. bounds for which we know we "cannot" do better under certain hypotheses.
 Most of them are problem-specific and are to be understood as a worst case among all instances of a given problem.
 Some others, such as the ones based on the theory of \emph{inverse sensitivity} \citep{asi2020near,asi2021nips}, only consider a "local" worst case and thus give tighter results.
 In contrast, in statistics, it is possible to measure the probabilities of occurrence of each instance of a problem.
 It is then natural to consider lower bounds that are probabilistic in nature (i.e. with a certain probability or in expectation).
 In particular, the classical \emph{minimax} theory looks at the best uniform risk of convergence of the estimators in order to estimate a quantity defined at the scale of a population and has a vast literature on lower bounds \citep{assouad1983deux,ibragimov2013statistical,bickel1988estimating,giraud2021introduction,devroye1987course,verdu1994generalizing,thomas2006elements,scarlett2019introductory,rigollet2015high,tsybakov2003introduction,gyorfi2002distribution}.
 Under privacy conditions, some work is still to be done on the minimax risk, both on lower bounds and on some matching upper bounds.
 Our work sits in this line of research.

 At the time of writing, to the best of our knowledge, two series of work have already met some success in this task.
 The first one is due to \citet{duchi2013local,duchi2013localpreprint} and looks at so-called \emph{local} privacy \citep{bebensee2019local,yang2020local,cormode2018privacy} which is a stronger definition of privacy than the ones that will be investigated in this article.
 To put it simply, it requires that \emph{each piece of data is anonymized before collection}, whereas \emph{global} privacy only requires \emph{the aggregation} to be private.
+It paved the way for a consequent line of work on estimation under local privacy or more generally under communication constraints \citep{AcharyaCST21a,AcharyaCMT21,AcharyaCST21b,AcharyaCFST21,BarnesCO20,BarnesHO20,BarnesHO19}.
 The second one is due to \citet{acharya2021differentially, acharya2018differentially}.
 It adapts Le Cam's, Fano's and Assouard's methods to differential privacy.
-Their work will be our main point of comparison, since we believe that our work nicely complements theirs.
-Indeed, since we only became aware of their work in the late stages of our research, we adopted a different approach that leads to more general results.
-For instance, our version of private Le Cam (see \Cref{th:lecamdp} and \Cref{th:lecamcdp}) is similar to theirs but has better constants and provides results for broader definitions of privacy.
-Similarly, our version of Fano (see \Cref{th:fanodp} and \Cref{th:fanocdp}) also has better constants and also handles more general definitions of privacy.
+Their work will be our main point of comparison, since we believe that our work nicely complements theirs by providing a somewhat \emph{plug-and-play} framework, notably allowing to establish results for other types of privacy.